loamok/smartEvents/README.md

 ### Functions to manipulate events:
 After having a callback definition you'll have to register it.
-Three functions let you manipulate the registring of an Event.
+Three functions let you manipulate the registering of an Event.
 You are free to use the one who matches your needs at a moment.

 #### .smartEvent: